-Since opening its doors in 2014, SWEAC staff have helped over 360 individuals in the Greater City of Sudbury and surrounding area with workplace rights education, information, support, and advocacy.
+Since opening its doors in 2014, the Sudbury Workers Education and Advocacy Centre staff have helped over 600 individuals in the Greater City of Sudbury and surrounding area with workplace rights education, information, support, and advocacy.

 What the company did was wrong, and I had to do something about it.

-Directly after this happened, I contacted the Ministry of Labour.
-Which was a lot of 1-800 numbers, automatic messages trying to get to the right person, and one person telling me I need to call another.
+Directly after this happening, I contacted the Ministry of Labour.
+Which were a lot of 1-800 numbers, automatic messages trying to get the right person, and one person telling me I need to call another.
 It seemed like an endless circle of call this person, call that person.

 While I was working on my resume at the Employment Option Centre, I had mentioned to my worker what had happened and he handed me a brochure for the Sudbury Workers Education & Advocacy Centre (SWEAC).
 I immediately called and made an appointment with Executive Director.

 She immediately starting calling the Ontario Relations Labour Board and started pointing me in the right direction of taking action against my employer.
 She got me in touch with a lawyer from the Relations Board who then helped me fill out, file, and serve the application against my former employer.